Foster, Henry (Harry)

 Harry Foster was the second of Sarah Jane’s two sons to die on active service in the Great War.

-Henry (Harry) Foster was born around 1870/1871 and he was a son of George and Sarah Jane Foster.
-George Foster worked as a mechanic.
+Henry (Harry) Foster was born on 11 October 1869 at 28 Bond Street, Belfast and he was a son of George and Sarah Jane Foster (nee Bates).
+George Foster worked as a mechanic (sometimes tenter).
+George and Sarah Jane Foster (nee Bates) had at least nine children:

 Harry Foster was a Gunner in the Army when he and Annie Gleeson (sometimes Gleason) were married on 11 May 1895 in Fermoy Parish Church of Ireland Church, Co Cork.
 Harry Foster was stationed in the Old Barracks, Fermoy and Annie Gleeson from Barrack Hill, Fermoy was a daughter of James Gleeson, a labourer.